antistereov/singularity-core/docs/docs/guides/database/encryption.md

 This way you retrieve the initial value as well.
 :::

-## Example
+## Usage

-Let's say you have some sensitive information inside a `CoolStuff` document, like a phone number.
+### Encrypting Whole Documents

+We can also encrypt the whole document by encapsulating the sensitive information in a separate data class.

-### 1. Creating a Sensitive Information Class
+#### 1. Creating a Sensitive Information Class

 The first step is creating a class that contains sensitive information.
 The provided fields will be encrypted before they get stored.